Processes

 Note, however, that the latter syntax can be used both for a directive’s main argument (as in the above example) and for a directive’s optional named attributes, whereas the closure syntax is only resolved dynamically for a directive’s main argument.

-Dynamic computing resources
+Dynamic task resources

 It’s a very common scenario that different instances of the same process may have very different needs in terms of computing resources.
 In such situations requesting, for example, an amount of memory too low will cause some tasks to fail.
 Instead, using a higher limit that fits all the tasks in your execution could significantly decrease the execution priority of your jobs.